volcanoYcc/PBECount/README.md

 (2).
 The [FSC147 dataset](https://github.com/cvlab-stonybrook/LearningToCountEverything).
 (3).
 Our [pretrained model weights](https://temp).

-2. Extract the pretrained model weights in the 'PBECount' folder, and put the images in the FSC147 dataset in the 'FSC147_384_V2' folder, make sure the paths on your own device looks like follows:
+2. Extract the pretrained model weights in the 'PBECount' folder, and put the images in the FSC147 dataset into the 'FSC147_384_V2' folder, make sure the paths on your own device looks like follows:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;FSC147_384_V2
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├──images_384_VarV2